echicken/lilygo-t5-clock/README.md

 I initially used the Arduino [Ticker](https://www.arduino.cc/reference/en/libraries/ticker/) library, and then [TickTwo](https://github.com/sstaub/TickTwo) in order to schedule various timed events.
 It quickly became clear that the current consumption was unsuitable for a battery-powered device, even when turning WiFi off when it wasn't needed and limiting screen updates to a reasonable extent.

+The EPD is fully powered off between updates, including the obnoxious blue LED when on battery power.

 #### Deep Sleep

 I'm now putting the ESP32 into deep sleep mode when it can sit idle, waking it up once per minute to update the clock.
 (The sleep interval is recalculated each time, so that it'll update as close to the start of the next minute as possible.)
 In this scenario, the `loop()` function is never called, and everything happens in `setup()`.
 Values are stored in RTC memory to persist between sleep/wake cycles.
 Some good info on this topic was found [here](https://randomnerdtutorials.com/esp32-deep-sleep-arduino-ide-wake-up-sources/).